Expensify/App/docs/articles/expensify-classic/workspaces/Invite-members-and-assign-roles.md

 6. Enter the phone number or email address of the person you’re inviting.

 {% include info.html %}
-If you’re inviting multiple people who will be assigned the same role, you can enter multiple email addresses or phone numbers by separating them with a comma.{% include end-info.html %}
+If you’re inviting multiple people who will be assigned the same role, you can enter multiple email addresses or phone numbers by separating them with a comma.
+{% include end-info.html %}

 7. Select a role for the new member.
 The following table shows the permissions available for each role: